RajanKumarYadav/Automated-Machine-Learning-on-Microsoft-Azure/README.md

 # Step 4: Enable Application Insights & Logs

-After choosing & deploying we have enabled insights for deployed model to monitor the model in real time and check logs of deployed model behaviour.
+After choosing & deploying, we have enabled insights for deployed model to monitor the model in real time and check logs of deployed model behavior.

 Figure 10: Application Insight Enabled